 The digital revolution is reshaping the landscape of international investment law, challenging traditional notions and legal frameworks designed in the 'analogue' era.
-As Rodrigo Polanco explores, the pervasive influence of digitalisation prompts a re-evaluation of investment treaties, which were historically conceived for tangible, 'brick and mortar' investments, rather than the intangible, often borderless nature of digital assets.
+As Rodrigo Polanco explores, 48 the pervasive influence of digitalisation prompts a re-evaluation of investment treaties, which were historically conceived for tangible, 'brick and mortar' investments, rather than the intangible, often borderless nature of digital assets.

 The crux of adapting investment law to the digital age lies in reinterpreting key components such as the definition of protected investments and investors, the territoriality of digital investments, and the applicability of traditional standards of treatment and protection.
-Traditional investments in the digital economy, encompassing digital firms, digital adoption by nondigital firms, and digital infrastructure, introduce complexities in proving ownership, control, and the economic value of inherently intangible assets.
+Traditional investments in the digital economy, encompassing digital firms, digital adoption by non-